How To Find The Best Cat Toys

 I know, I know… Your cat loves their laser toy or it’s the only toy that seems to get them playing.
 Despite this, I still urge caution when using laser toys.
 Lasers can be frustrating for cats as they can never complete the full hunt cycle.
 The red dot is impossible to catch and the use of laser toys has been associated with behavior problems.
 If you are going to use a laser toy, it should be very brief and the cat should be transitioned to a toy they can catch quickly.

 Many laser toys may be automatic ones that you can’t control and transition to a regular toy later.
-I encourage caution with these as your cat may appear to be engaged in play, but they are actually becoming frustrated over time.
+I encourage even more caution with these as your cat may appear to be engaged in play, but they are actually becoming frustrated over time.

 Non-Laser Based Electronic Toys